bauripalash/article-archive/tech/2018-07-11-You-Are-Also-A-Hacker.md

 #### Let's Look Into The *Definition* of Hacking,

-> Computer Hacker : A [computer](https://en.m.wikipedia.org/wiki/Computer) hacker is any skilled computer expert that uses their technical knowledge to overcome a problem.
+> Computer Hacker: A [computer](https://en.m.wikipedia.org/wiki/Computer) hacker is any skilled computer expert that uses their technical knowledge to overcome a problem.
 While "hacker" can refer to any skilled computer [programmer](#)

-**In my words, A Hacker is a person who studies a system , understand how it works and modify it to work such works that it was not meant for.**
+**In my words, A Hacker is a person who studies a system, understand how it works and modify it to work such works that it was not meant for.**

 ## So, How You Are a Hacker?

-**When you built the above mentioned paper airplane, you also became a hacker.**
+**When you built the above-mentioned paper airplane, you also became a hacker.**

-Because, the paper/newspaper you used to build the airplane was not meant to be used as a paper airplane it was created with a purpose of writing & reading but you *Hacked* it.
+Because the paper/newspaper you used to build the airplane was not meant to be used as a paper airplane, it was created with a purpose of writing & reading, but you *Hacked* it.

-So Now , You've Became a Hacker but not a Criminal.
+So now, You've Became a Hacker but not a Criminal.

 ---

-In our daily life we often do such things which makes us hacker but we've to understand every hacker is not criminal.
+In our daily life, we often do such things which makes us hacker, but we've to understand every hacker is not criminal.

-If all Hackers were criminal , you would be in jail now because **You Are Also a Hacker**
+If all Hackers were criminal, you would be in jail now because **You Are Also a Hacker**

 ---

-Thank You For Now, Share It With Your Friends and Let Them Know Who They are.
+Thank You, For Now, Share It With Your Friends and Let Them Know Who They are.

 If you've anything to say let me know in the comments below 👇